 Before we go there I think it is necessary to take a step back and try to understand why should you really perform any follow-up activities. and to answer that question we have to go in the past where this journey began.

 When you configured your SAP system to use documents/attachments related functionality, you would have been presented with different options about the storage.
-You can save your content in storage systems like SAP Database, RFC store, External HTTP Content Server and so on.
-I am sure, You would have made the best choice that was available to you.
+You can save your content in storage systems like SAP Database, RFC store, External HTTP Content Server etc. I am sure, You would have made the best choice that was available to you.
 You have now come to a stage where your current settings need a review and thus you started on the migration journey.

 I cannot give you a perfect solution but here below is I am just trying to outline a few rules that should help you in sailing further with your attachment functionality.